High Street Filatex Limited

-The Companys internal financial control framework is commensurate with the size and operations of the business and is in line with requirements of the Companies Act, 2013.
+The Company’s internal financial control framework is commensurate with the size and operations of the business and is in line with requirements of the Act.
 The Company has laid down Standard Operating Procedures and policies to guide the operations of the business.
 Unit heads are responsible to ensure compliance with the policies and procedures laid down by the management.
 Robust and continuous internal monitoring mechanisms ensure timely identification of risks and issues.
 The Management, Statutory and Internal Auditors undertake rigorous testing of the control environment of the Company.

 The Company has in place adequate internal financial controls with reference to financial statements.
 During the year, such controls were tested and no reportable material weaknesses in the design or operation were observed.

 The Institute of Company Secretaries of India, a statutory body, has issued Secretarial Standards (SS) on various aspects of corporate law and practices.
 The Company has complied with all the applicable Secretarial Standards issued by the Institute of Company Secretaries of India.

 The Company has adopted a Code of Conduct for all the employees including the members of the Board and Senior Management Personnel.
 All the members of the Board and Senior Management Personnel have affirmed compliance with the said code of conduct for the financial year 2021-22.
 The declaration to this effect was by signed Mr. Bhagwan Singh,

 Chairman and Whole Time Director of the Company is annexed to this Board report as "Annexure No 4".

 The Code has been posted on the website (www.highstreetfilatex.in) of the Company.
 The Code can be accessed through the following link :http://www.highstreetfilatex.in/asp/ITC-High-street-filatex.pdf.